asma675/Google-Chrome-Built-in-AI-Challenge-2025---Oct-31-2025/README.md

 ---

 ## 🧠 How It Works
-1. Highlight a word or sentence on any website.
+1. On any webpage, highlight a word or sentence.
-2. Open the **Word Explainer** popup and choose **Use page selection**.
+2. Select **Use page selection** when the **Word Explainer** box appears.
-3. Select your preferred mode to either explain or reword the text.
+3. Choose your favorite style to rephrase or clarify the material.
-4. Click **Run** to generate the explanation or rewritten version.
+4. To create the explanation or revised version, click **Run**.
-5. Copy or save the result directly from the output panel.
+5. Straight from the output panel, copy or save the outcome.

 ---